alexeastlake/k-nearest-neighbour/README.md

 # k-nearest-neighbour
-An implementation of the K-nearest neighbour machine learning algorithm.
+An implementation of the k-nearest neighbour machine learning algorithm.

 The program takes a data file name as an argument: